Enhanced security, guaranteed privacy, and seamless access from any location are just some of the reasons for you to sign up for a VPN service.

 4. Paid VPN services

 Everyone likes getting something for free, but it might not seem like such a great trade when you know that many ‘free’ VPN services make their money by selling your data to advertising companies and government bodies.
+However, there are great affordable VPN services out there.

 A provider selling your data defeats the object of having a VPN in the first place and puts you in the hands of people and companies you don’t know.
 In contrast, paid services channel your fees into hardware and support to ensure you get the fast connection speeds, robust security systems, and responsive customer services you need.